nprze/reflect/README.md

-# reflect is an open source game engine
+# reflect is a small game engine

 ## before building